Thursday, 13 July 2023

 TEMPLE TIMINGS

-The temple will be kept opened for darshan on Saturdays from 04.00 hrs to 17.45 Hrs.
+The temple will be kept open for darshan on Saturdays from 04.00 hrs to 17.45 Hrs.

-Since the temple is opened for darshan only on Saturdays, Devotees gather in large numbers on that day.
+Since the temple is open for darshan only on Saturdays, Devotees gather in large numbers on that day.

 CONTACT DETAILS